hpi-swa-teaching/SVGMorph/packages/Tests-SVG-Morphic.package/SVGImportExportTestCase.class/README.md

-A SVGExportTestCase is a combination of two SVG XML strings to test the SVG export.
+A SVGExportTestCase is a combination of two SVG XML strings to perform integration testing of SVG import and export.

 Instance Variables
 	expected:		<String>